szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Audio Input (OpenAI Whisper)`` - offers speech recognition through the `OpenAI Whisper API`.
 * ``Self Loop`` - creates a self-loop mode, where GPT can generate a continuous conversation between two AI instances, effectively talking to itself.
 * ``Real Time`` - automatically adds the current date and time to prompts, informing the model of the real-time moment.
+* ``DALL-E 3: Image Generation (inline)`` - integrates DALL-E 3 image generation with any chat and mode.
+Just enable and ask for image in Chat mode, using standard model like GPT-4.
+The plugin does not require the "Execute commands" option to be enabled.

 Command: Files I/O